Dom Sankt Jakob

 The Teutonic Order & Maximilian III.

 Maximilian the German master (1558 - 1618) officially took up his post as Gubernator of Tyrol and Vorderösterreich in 1602.
 Unlike his predecessors, he was the administrator of the land and not its owner.
 This was reflected in his demeanour.
 He was a pious and deeply religious man who had to reconcile Christian charity with the political office of regent in a peculiar way.
 He regularly withdrew for long periods into the seclusion of his study in the Capuchin monastery, founded in 1594, in order to live there in the most modest and austere conditions.
 He did not organise any lavish parties.
-Ferdinand's bloated court was reduced by almost half.
-Under him, strict customs were introduced in Innsbruck.
+He cut Ferdinand's bloated court almost in half.
+Under Maximilian, strict customs were introduced in Innsbruck.
 According to legend, children were forbidden to play in the streets.
 As a fervent representative of the Counter-Reformation, the enforcement of the Catholic faith was of particular concern to him.
 Unlike his predecessors, he wanted to achieve this through moral rigour rather than ostentatious building projects.
-He limited himself to completing churches that had already been started, such as the Servite Church or the Jesuit Church.
-The Innsbruck district of St Nicholas was also given its own parish priest, who watched over the salvation of the less well-off subjects.
+He limited himself to completing churches that had already been started, such as the Servite Church or the Jesuit Church, instead of burdening the Tyrolean treasury with new projects.
+The Innsbruck district of St Nicholas was given its own parish priest, who watched over the salvation of the less well-off but all the more hard-working subjects.
 Maximilian did not organise lavish concerts in theatres, but together with the widow of his predecessor, Anna Katharina Gonzaga, promoted church singing.
 Nativity scenes and Easter graves began to establish themselves as an expression of popular faith.
-Whether it was his example as a pious prince, his moderate and prudent religious policy or counter-reformatory suppression, Protestant ideas died a quiet death in the Holy Land of Tyrol under Maximilian's reign, while they continued to simmer in many German principalities.
+Whether it was his example as a pious sovereign, his moderate and prudent religious policy or counter-reformatory suppression, Protestant ideas died a quiet death in the Holy Land of Tyrol under Maximilian's reign, while they continued to simmer in many German principalities.

 However, his piety did not exclude scientific interest and the practical measures derived from it for the good of the city.
 The 17th century was a time when open-minded aristocrats turned to alchemists to replenish the state coffers and had horoscopes cast by scientists such as Johannes Keppler, while they violently campaigned against the "heresy" of the Protestants.
 The Jesuit, physicist and astronomer Christoph Scheiner, one of the discoverers of sunspots alongside Galileo Galilei, spent three years at Maximilian's court in Innsbruck and researched the function of the human eye at the Inn.
 Maximilian had him set up a telescope and carried out astronomical research together with Scheiner.
 Educational institutions also benefited from him.
 During his reign, the Jesuits expanded their educational mission to include the study of theology and dialectics, which was the first step towards a university.